 There’s no way of opening the boot from the outside

 You have to open it either from the key fob or from inside the car.
 What’s the point of having key less entry if I have to take the key out every time I want to open the boot.
 It’s the little things you know?
-Also, even when do open it it gets so hot inside you can’t carry ice cream there.
+Also, even when you do open it, it gets so hot inside you can’t carry ice cream there.
 That’s not good.

 Wing mirrors don’t fold automatically

 This isn’t a problem if you live in a place with wide parking spaces.
 But if you were to daily drive this in Japan with their narrow parking spots, it’s just not very cool having to manually fold in your mirrors every time you park up and then remembering to fold them out before setting off.
 I’m not sure why Honda couldn’t make them power operated.